borntofrappe/borntofrappe/README.md

 Just remember to update the production branch in the build & deploy section.

 ## Day 1: a ray of light

+Add an interactive, animated mascot.
+Create a dedicated route and dedicated component.